 Simply put, Instagram Stories help to boost engagement and many brands have realized the power of short-lived content on the platform.

 Any proof needed?
 According to Business Instagram, 50% of businesses on Instagram create at least one Instagram story a month, ⅓ of the most-viewed Instagram Stories are from businesses, and 96% of marketers surveyed plan to continue using Instagram Stories ads to achieve their goals.
-In other words, there’s no need to get math help from experts to understand that Instagram Stories help to achieve business results.
+In other words, there’s no need to get math help from digital experts to understand that Instagram Stories help to achieve business results.

 If you use Instagram Stories for business, that’s great.
 But if you want to make the most out of this content type, check out 8 Instagram Stories features that boost engagement and examples from popular brands on how to use these features.
 Let’s dive in!